davidhoness/sstv_decoder/README.md

     -: (raw)

       Encoding: Signed PCM
       Channels: 1 @ 16-bit
-    Samplerate: 170000Hz
+    Samplerate: 32000Hz
     Replaygain: off
       Duration: unknown

     Found MAKE MODEL tuner
     Tuner gain set to automatic.
-    Tuned to 99055000 Hz.
+    Tuned to 99071000 Hz.
     oversampling input by: 6x.
     Oversampling output by: 1x.
     Buffer size: 8.03ms
     Exact sample rate is: 1020000.026345 Hz
     Create UDP thread
     Created UDP thread
     Main socket started! :-) Tuning enabled on UDP/6020 Sampling at 1020000 S/s.
     Output at 170000 Hz.
     In:0.00% 00:00:02.60 [00:00:00.00] Out:XXXk  [ -====|====- ]        Clip:0
     ```
-    Note that the `Tuned to` value is wrong.
-This is a display issue and can be ignored.
+    Note that the `Tuned to` value is doesn't match.
+This is due to [DC spike](https://www.rtl-sdr.com/tag/dc-spike/) and can be ignored.
 You should now be able to hear audio from the commercial FM station.
 Move the antenna around or select a different FM radio station with a closer transmitter if the audio is noisy.
 Press `Ctrl-C` to quit from `rtl_fm`.
 1. Check QSSTV settings are correct.
     - Start > Internet > QSSTV
     - Options > Configuration > Sound tab